 Without a doubt, air conditioning has allowed people across the globe some much-needed relief from the heat.
 With it, we’re able to live in hotter regions comfortably, can enjoy full-length movies at the theater during hot summer nights, and are able to drive to and from work without having to pack a daily change of clothing.
-Modern cooling conveniences may have put AC alternatives at the back of our minds, but it wasn’t too long ago that our ancestors had to rely on natural methods to keep cool.
+Modern cooling conveniences may have put Air Conditioning alternatives at the back of our minds, but it wasn’t too long ago that our ancestors had to rely on natural, more energy-efficient methods to keep cool.

-Air conditioning became popular in the 1950’s after World War II.
-Many of our parents and grandparents can reminisce over the times they spent rolling down the windows and taking night time drives to cool off before bedtime.
-While our kin may not have had the conveniences we have today, they might have been on to something.
-AC alternatives aren’t just nostalgic– they’re good for the environment.
-Let’s take a look at some of the hidden costs behind using– and abusing– air conditioning, and some throwback tips to help us all chillout.
+Air conditioning became popular in the 1950s after World War II.
+Many of our parents and grandparents can reminisce over the times they spent rolling down the windows and taking nighttime drives to cool off before bedtime.
+While our kin may not have had the conveniences of a home with a Central Air Conditioner that many of us have today, they might have been on to something.
+Air Conditioning alternatives aren’t just nostalgic– they’re good for the environment.
+Let’s take a look at some of the hidden energy costs behind using– and abusing– air conditioning, and some throwback tips to help us all chill out.

 Modern conveniences aside, the most notable cost behind air conditioning is the impact that it can have on the environment.
 When we crank up the air conditioning before leaving our homes for the day, we’re running the risk of abusing a privilege that our ancestors didn’t have the chance to use.
 Like anything else we plug into our wall outlets, our air conditioners are no exception: they draw a lot of power and thereby can have a significant impact on the carbon footprint that we each contribute to the environment.